Robjleal00/Project1-1_-DKE2019_Phase2/README.md

 @Bugs detected

-rotation glitch when pentomino disappears due to spamming one key and the player loses
+fixed: rotation glitch when pentomino disappears due to spamming one key and the player loses

 fixed: some of "dense" wall kicks dont work